-Currently she is producing (with Burns & Novick) a biography of Ernest Hemingway, slated for broadcast in 2020, a film about The Holocaust and the United States, scheduled for release in 2021, and a three-part series on the life and times of Lyndon B. Johnson, planned for 2023.
+Currently she is producing (with Burns & Novick) a biography of Ernest Hemingway, slated for broadcast in 2021, a film about the Holocaust and the United States, scheduled for release in 2022, and a three-part series on the life and times of Lyndon B. Johnson, planned for 2027.

-Botstein is also producing College Behind Bars, a four-part series directed by Lynn Novick that explores the personal and intellectual transformation of incarcerated men and women in a highly successful prison education program.
-Ken Burns is the film’s executive producer.
-It will be released in 2019.
+Botstein is also produced College Behind Bars, a four-part series released in 2019 that explores the personal and intellectual transformation of incarcerated men and women in a highly successful prison education program.
+Lynn Novick is the film’s director and Ken Burns is the film’s executive producer.

 Previously, Botstein produced Prohibition (2011), a three-part series about the rise, rule, and fall of the 18th Amendment, and The War (2007), a seven-part series about the American experience of the Second World War.
 The War and Prohibition each received numerous awards and were among the most-watched series on PBS.